 After you have done a calculation, you will be interested to know whether it was successful or not.
 There are three sources that tell you about the last calculation:

-After finishing a calculation, Ebsilon shows by default whether the calculation has been successful, how long it took, and how many errors or
+Once a calculation has been completed, Ebsilon displays by default whether the calculation was successful, how long it took and how many errors or warnings there are.

 It contains detailed information about the success of your calculation.
 It is possible that